Detailed guides to painful problems, treatments & more

 9. Jackson M. Pain: The science and culture of why we hurt.
 Trade paperback ed.
 Random House; 2003.

 10. Cramps and twitches are the tip of the iceberg — there are many major types of unwanted muscle contractions.
-There are also many myths about them: dehydration doesn’t cause cramps, “stiffness” isn’t caused by “tight” muscles, and “back spasm” is just a way of saying how back pain feels, not how it works.
+There are also many myths about them: dehydration and magnesium deficiency don’t cause cramps, “stiffness” isn’t caused by “tight” muscles, and “back spasm” is just a way of saying how back pain feels, not how it works.
 While many common aches and pains feel crampy, no one knows if there is any such thing as a contraction that can cause pain without being otherwise seen or felt — but it is possible.
 See Cramps, Spasms, Tremors & Twitches: The biology and treatment of unwanted muscle contractions.

 11. Espay AJ, Aybek S, Carson A, et al. Current Concepts in Diagnosis and Treatment of Functional Neurological Disorders.
 JAMA Neurol.
 2018 09;75(9):1132–1141.
 PubMed 29868890 ❐